zaiisao/Documentation/en/Agora Platform/gaming_related_faq.md

 Bluetooth headsets use two channels in the SCO link for audio playback and recording.
 However, Bluetooth headsets only support mono sound in SCO and stereo sound in A2DP.

-Bluetooth headsets cannot be used for voice calls if they only support A2DP and not SCO.
+If the Bluetooth headsets only support A2DP and not SCO, you cannot use them for voice calls.

 ## Device Compatibility